 - Investigating the carbon store of anthropogenically deepened urban soils in Scotland

-We also offer a LLM/MSc in International Energy and Environmental Law, reflecting Stirling’s interest in energy, the environment and climate change.
+We also offer a LLM Environmental Law and Climate Justice, reflecting Stirling’s interest in the environment and climate change.
 Expert staff provide you with an in-depth understanding of international energy and environmental law, as well as of key areas of energy management, environmental policy and economics.

 Alongside our regular teaching, our postgraduate and undergraduate students attend the Centre’s vibrant programme of seminars and other ad hoc events.
 This means that students are fully integrated into our exciting research culture, furthering our interdisciplinary thinking and working.